 The clearest mark of value for many are defects or misprints, which set the toys apart.

 Some of the most expensive Beanie Babies are valuable, because of a tag misprint or maybe an incorrect stitch was used in a particular batch.
+Ultimately, this results in them being the rarest of the collection.

 Although the Ty company may have viewed these as mistakes and corrected them later, collectors see the value in how rare it makes these defect Beanie Babies.